This deck is confidential. Enter the access code to continue.

 We don't disappear.
 TNT alumni stay in the network.
 We continue making VC intros, helping with follow-on raises, and connecting teams with each other.
 The cohort is a lifetime network.

 MIT and Harvard rank #2 and #3 globally for producing unicorn founders (behind only Stanford).
-Together they've produced the founders of Moderna, HubSpot, Cloudflare, Dropbox, Akamai, and dozens more billion-dollar companies.
+Together they've produced the founders of HubSpot, Cloudflare, Dropbox, Akamai, Cursor, and dozens more billion-dollar companies.
 The density of technical talent, research labs, and entrepreneurial culture is unmatched on the East Coast.

 Both campuses sit within a mile of each other in Cambridge, MA.
 This proximity creates a unique cross-pollination of ideas, co-founder matching, and shared resources that no other university pairing can replicate.